OWASP/www-policy/operational/privacy.md

 #### How Long Do We Keep Your Data?
 Except as otherwise stated in this policy, we only keep your Personal Information as long as necessary to maintain, understand and improve the OWASP Sites or to comply with U.S. law.

 Once we receive Personal Information from you, we keep it for the shortest possible time that is consistent with the maintenance, understanding, and improvement of the OWASP Sites, and our obligations under applicable U.S. law.
 Non-personal information may be retained indefinitely.
-(Check out the list of examples in our FAQ.)

 Please remember that certain information, such as your IP address (if you edit while not logged in) and any public contributions to the OWASP Sites, is archived and displayed indefinitely by design; the transparency of the projects’ contribution and revision histories is critical to their efficacy and trustworthiness.
 To learn more about our data retention practices, see our data retention guidelines.
-For further information about how you may request access to or deletion of your Personal Information, or other rights you may have with respect to your Personal Information, see our FAQ.

 ## Important info
 For the protection of the OWASP Foundation and other users, if you do not agree with this Privacy Policy, you may not use the OWASP Sites.